-The Federal Adoption 2002 Initiative brought increased pressure on the U.S. child welfare system to move children from temporary care into permanent family situations more expeditiously, and– hopefully– without sacrificing the rights of any of the parties involved.
+The Federal Adoption 2002 Initiative brought increased pressure on the U.S. child welfare system to move children from temporary care of fostering into permanent family situations more expeditiously, and– hopefully– without sacrificing the rights of any of the parties involved.

 Many of these children are already placed with foster families interested in making the transition to the permanence of adoption.